Shadows of rotating black holes in plasma environments with aberration effects: The Shadow in Plasma-filled Environments (without aberration effects)

 In Fig.\eqref{fig:SH_r} we see how the apparent size of the shadow decreases with the distance between the black hole and the observer.
 However, this distance does not seem to produce noticeable differences in the shape of the shadow.

-Fig.\eqref{fig:SH_t} shows how the angle between the observer's position and the black hole's axis of rotation will change the shadow in size, shape, and position.
-The larger the $\vartheta_O$ the larger the vertical diameter of the shadow in the observer's sky.
+Fig.\eqref{fig:SH_t} shows how the angle $\vartheta_O$ between the observer's position and the black hole's rotation axis changes the shape, size and position of the shadow.
+Observers near the rotation axis ($\vartheta_O\rightarrow0$) will see a smaller, rounder and centered shadow.
+Observers near the equatorial plane ($\vartheta_O\rightarrow\pi/2$) will see a displaced shadow with a larger vertical diameter and $D$-shaped.

-Fig.\eqref{fig:SH_m} compares the shadows obtained by the different metrics, using the same values of $a$, $r_O$ and $\vartheta_O$, repeating the results for different values of the $Q$ parameter.
-Here we can see how different spacetime models affect the shape of the shadow, and what role $Q$ plays in each of them.
-Even though as expected, the different metric models converge to Kerr spacetime as the parameter $Q$ becomes smaller, we see that as the value of $Q$ increases the shadows evolve in completely different ways, according to the different metric properties.
+Fig.\eqref{fig:SH_m} compares the shadows observed in the different metrics, using the same values for $a$, $r_O$ and $\vartheta_O$, exploring different values for the $Q_{(p)}$ parameter.
+Here we can see how different spacetime models affect the shape of the shadow, and what role $Q_{(p)}$ plays in each of them.
+The different metric models converge to Kerr spacetime as $Q_{(p)}\rightarrow0$.
+As $Q_{(p)}$ increases, however, the shadows evolve in completely different ways, according to the different metric properties.

-In Fig.\eqref{fig:SH_m}, we can see that metrics such as the Kerr-Newman and Dilaton, present practically spherical shadows for high values of $Q$ because, as can be seen in Table \ref{tab:Qamax}, for a fixed total mass $a$ must tends to zero as $Q$ tends to $Q_{max}$, so that angular momentum becomes negligible.
-In these metrics, the effects on the shadow associated with angular momentum, such as the increase in size, the shape of $D$ and the horizontal displacement will be reduced as the parameter $Q$ increases.

-Something particular occurs with the Kerr-Sen metric.
-Just as in the Kerr-Newman and Dilaton metrics, a larger $Q$ parameter implies decreasing the allowed angular momentum.
-However, contrary to what happens in those metrics, increasing the $Q$ parameter in the Kerr-Sen spacetime makes the shape of $D$ more abrupt and pronounced, although the effects on size and displacement are slightly attenuated.
-Thus, one does not expect to approach a